What is on your inside is more important than what is on your outside.

 Fact: You live your life by your values.
 Period.
 No ifs, ands, or buts.
 The challenge is that at any given time, you have competing values, and you are left to make the difficult decision of which competing value is going to win, a.k.a. which one is more “important”.
 This is the simple explanation for why, despite valuing something “good”, we make decisions to do something else.

 I also have a value of “harmony“.
 This causes me to be reluctant to bring up problems with my team members because I don’t want to cause a rift or invite negativity and conflict.
-I do not feel expertly skilled in having difficult conversations, and I worry that they end up causing dissension and hard feelings rather than growth and better service.
-I have competing values of delivering high quality service and maintaining harmony.
+I do not feel expertly skilled in having difficult conversations.
+My worry is that they end up causing dissension and hard feelings rather than growth and better service.
+Therefore, I have competing values of delivering high quality service and maintaining harmony.
 In the moment, I have to make a choice of which will be honored.
 (Of course, you may already recognize that with a little learning on how to effectively have difficult conversations, these values don’t have to be competing)

 We’d love to hear from you!